awsdocs/aws-glue-developer-guide/doc_source/add-job-streaming.md

 Choose **Spark streaming**\.

 **AWS Glue version**
-Glue version determines the versions of Apache Spark, and Python or Scala, that are available to the job\.
+The AWS Glue version determines the versions of Apache Spark, and Python or Scala, that are available to the job\.
 Choose a selection for Glue Version 1\.0 or Glue Version 2\.0 that specifies the version of Python or Scala available to the job\.
 AWS Glue Version 2\.0 with Python 3 support is the default for streaming ETL jobs\.

 **Job timeout**
 Optionally enter a duration in minutes\.
-If you leave this field blank, the job runs continuously\.
+The default value is blank, which means the job might run indefinitely\.

 **Data source**
 Specify the table that you created in [Creating a Data Catalog Table for a Streaming Source](#create-table-streaming)\.